qgis/QGIS-Documentation/docs/user_manual/working_with_raster/georeferencer.rst

 The usual procedure for georeferencing an image involves selecting multiple points on the raster, specifying their coordinates, and choosing a relevant transformation type.
-Based on the input parameters and data, the plugin will compute the world file parameters.
+Based on the input parameters and data, the Georeferencer will compute the world file parameters.
 The more coordinates you provide, the better the result will be.

-The first step is to start QGIS, load the Georeferencer Plugin (see :ref:`managing_plugins`) and click on :menuselection:`Raster -->` |georefRun|
+The first step is to start QGIS and click on :menuselection:`Raster -->` |georefRun|
 :menuselection:`Georeferencer`, which appears in the QGIS menu bar.
-The Georeferencer Plugin dialog appears as shown in figure_georeferencer_dialog_.
+The Georeferencer dialog appears as shown in figure_georeferencer_dialog_.

 For this example, we are using a topo sheet of South Dakota from SDGS.
 It can later be visualized together with the data from the GRASS :file:`spearfish60`